Why the financial industry would lose billions, per year

 The think tank that reveals the sources of all funding receives a five-star rating.
 The think tank that reveals nothing about who funds them receives a zero-star rating.
 The more transparent organizations in the top half of the table predominantly focus on non-financial issues.

-All of the bottom half of the table have received these details regarding the CPP’s surplus and potential.
-None have responded or acted, thereby contradicting their alleged mandate.
+All of the organizations in the bottom half of the table have received these details regarding the CPP’s surplus and potential.
+None have responded or acted, thereby contradicting their admirable mandate.
 It is likely that the hidden funding for think tanks with few stars is from the financial industry.

-Malcolm Hamilton, the senior actuary who failed in his 40-hour attempt to muzzle my findings, is associated with the C.D.
+Malcolm Hamilton, the senior actuary who failed in his 40-hour attempt to suppress my findings, is associated with the C.D.
 Howe Institute.
-In 2020, they published a misleading report that claimed there is giant risk associated with the CPP, when it had a $300 billion surplus.
+In 2020, C.D.
+Howe published a misleading report that claimed there is giant risk associated with the CPP, when it had a $300 billion surplus.
 The C.D.
 Howe Institute hosts 90 meetings a year that are mysteriously “off-the-record”.
-Was an elaborate bribery campaign planned?
+Was an elaborate bribery campaign planned in these meetings?
 We will never know.

 Regrettably, politicians use think tanks extensively to formulate government policy.
 Globe and Mail reporter Konrad Yakabuski explains.